Behaviour of some Hodge invariants by middle convolution: Hodge numerical data and modules of normal crossing type

 To be precise, only the case $n=2$ will occur in this paper.
-In the situations that we will consider, it will be possible to make explicit the decomposition and then apply the general theory of Hodge modules of M. Saito.
+In the situations that we will consider, it will be possible to make the above decomposition explicit and then apply the general theory of Hodge modules of M. Saito.
+For a complete review of the 6 operations formalism for $\mathscr{D}$-modules, see \cite{Meb89}.